 The layers are where the strength is.
 Think of it as skin.
 Would you just want one layer of skin or 5 layers of skin to protect you?
 The thinner the skin, the easier it is to bleed.
 The thinner your roof the easier it is to leak.

-You should discuss your options with a contractor that performs both systems to give you an honest opinion on what is best for you.
+honest opinion on what is best for you.
 Do you have problems with birds, insects, and rodents?
-Then a built up roof would be best for you.
+Then a built-up roof would be best for you.
 Do you have hard to reach areas that would make installation difficult if not impossible?
 Then foam might be a better solution.
 Also, make sure to discuss the longevity expectations you have with your roof and home.
 These are all important factors in making the right choice for you.

-If you do the minimum, you can expect 10 years before you might need to start looking at maintenance and repairs.
-If you install a better system with multiple layers, you could get 30 years on a well maintained roof.
+If you do the minimum, you can expect 10 years before you might need to start looking at maintenance and built-up roof repair.
+If you install a better system with multiple layers, you could get 30 years on a well-maintained roof.

 Split seems, bubbles, and material degradation in areas where water sits.
 All can be repaired without replacing the roof.